mainguyen-tiki/LightCompressor/README.md

 - disableAudio: true/false to generate a video without audio.
 False by default.

+- keepOriginalResolution: true/false to tell the library not to change the resolution.

+- videoWidth: custom video width.

+- videoHeight: custom video height.

 To cancel the compression job, just call [VideoCompressor.cancel()]